jgreitemann/jgreitemann.github.io/_posts/2022-10-29-eurorust-2022-trip-report.md

 The first day concluded with a panel discussion, moderated by the Rust Foundation's CEO, [Rebecca Rumbul][rumbul], with representatives from four companies which are using Rust.
-An interesting takeaway was that the market for Rust developers is still pretty much inverted from the labor market at large, both because Rust is popular with developers, but also because companies are still reluctant and careful to migrate project to (or start projects in) Rust.
+An interesting takeaway was that the market for Rust developers is still pretty much inverted from the labor market at large, both because Rust is popular with developers, but also because companies are still reluctant and careful to migrate projects to (or start projects in) Rust.
 And when they do, they typically start with a small team of veteran engineers; few companies are willing to take the risk of trusting a new hire with a project using a technology they don't have experience with — that's one unknown too many.
 Thus, for folks who wish to use Rust professionally, the panel recommended to try to push for Rust at work when the